im-voracity/recipe-api-app/ISSUES.md

 When I tried to run `docker-compose run app sh -c "django-admin startproject app ."` I got the following error:
 `"PermissionError: [Errno 13] Permission denied: '/app/manage.py"`.
-After some research I found that the problem was with the djangouser permissions, so I had to run `docker compose run --rm app sh -c "chown djangouser:djangouser -R /app/"` in terminal to fix it.
+After some research I found that the problem was with the djangouser permissions, so I had to run `docker-compose run --rm app sh -c "chown djangouser:djangouser -R /app/"` in terminal to fix it.
 After that I was able to run the command without any problem.

 ## 2: External Interpreter